High — Please Reach Out Today

 - Insight into the gap between how you feel and how you want to feel

-- Frequently very capable when symptoms are treated
+- Frequently very capable once symptoms are eased

-- Strong response to evidence-based combined treatment when started early
+- Strong response to well-supported combined treatment when started early

 Challenges